MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/run-advanced-query-windows-defender-advanced-threat-protection-sample-ms-flow.md

 ## Use case

-You need to schedule an advanced query and use the result for follow up actions and processing.

-You can use [Microsoft Flow](https://flow.microsoft.com/) (or Logic Apps) for it!
+If you need to schedule an advanced query and use the results for follow up actions and processing, you can use [Microsoft Flow](https://flow.microsoft.com/) (or Logic Apps) for it!

 ## Define a flow to run query and parse results